In Tempe, you’re just a click away from amazing photos!

 Photo tip: These iconic Tempe murals are perfect for group shots.
 Then, enjoy sips and bites that are just as photogenic.

 Mountain America Stadium (formerly Sun Devil Stadium)

 It doesn’t have to be college football season to appreciate this history of this noteworthy landmark.
 While this gridiron has been home to Arizona State University’s football team since 1958, it’s also played host to a wide variety of significant games over the years, including the Tostito’s Fiesta Bowl (for 35 years), the Insight Bowl, and the Arizona Cardinals played home games here 18 seasons.
 Most significant, this was the site of Arizona’s first Super Bowl, XXX (or 30), which took place Jan.
 28, 1996, and saw the Dallas Cowboys defeat the Pittsburgh Steelers 27–17.
 The game’s halftime performer was Diana Ross.

 Photo tip: For photos inside the stadium — as well as a way to honor Arizona football legend Pat Tillman — register for the 19th annual Pat’s Run.
 The 4.2-mile race takes place April 15, 2023, and concludes on the field’s 42-yard line.

 Tempe Marketplace is more than a shopping center: It’s a one-stop destination for live music, blockbuster movies, delicious dining and, of course, photo ops.
-Whether you’re posting a foodstagram at Barrio Queen or sharing a shopping selfie from Divaz Boutique, there’s no shortage of great photo opportunities.
+Whether you’re posting a foodstagram at Barrio Queen or sharing a shopping selfie from Creations Boutique, there’s no shortage of great photo opportunities.

 Photo tip: Make full use of the retail center’s colorful buildings, yearly pop-up art installations, cozy fireplaces and unique water features.